-- Applicable international, national and local laws environment, health, safety and social issues and any standards established herein - The IFC Performance Standards - The World Bank Environmental, Health and Safe guidelines THE IFC PERFORMANCE STANDARDS All of our projects are screened and assessed against the following eight IFC Performance Standards: - PS1: Assessment and management of environm and social risks and impacts - PS2: Labor and working conditions - PS3: Resource efficiency and pollution prevent - PS4: Community Health, Safety and Security GUIDELINES Our projects follow international standard guidelines in developing projects, including: - The World Bank Environmental, Health and Sa guidelines - The World Bank Environmental, Health and Sa guidelines for Power Transmission and Distrib - The World Bank Environmental, Health and Sa guidelines for Wind Energy • Activities that lead to clear cutting and/or degradation of tropical natural forests or high nature value forest • Harmful or exploitative forms of forced labor or harmful child labor • Gambling, casinos, tobacco on Id • ILO Core Labor Standards and ILO Basic Terms and Conditions of Work • International Bill of Human Rights in line with the UI Guiding Principles on Business and Human Rights ety • U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, as well as relevant national anti-corruption laws mental PS5: Land acquisition and involuntary resettlement PS6: Biodiversity conservation and sustainable management of living natural resources tion PS7: Indigenous Peoples PS8: Cultural Heritage Safety • IFC's Good Practice Note on Managing Safety Contractor's Environmental and Social Performance ibution • IFC's Good Practice Note on Environmental, Health and Safety Approaches for Hydropower Safety IFC's Good Practice Handbook "Environmental IFC's Good Practice Handbook "Environmental Flows for Hydropower Projects" OUR ORGANIZATIONAL CAPACITY ESG is managed within several layers at Denham.
+- Applicable international, national and local laws on environment, health, safety and social issues and any standards established herein - The IFC Performance Standards - The World Bank Environmental, Health and Safety guidelines - ILO Core Labor Standards and ILO Basic Terms and Conditions of Work - International Bill of Human Rights in line with the UN Guiding Principles on Business and Human Rights - U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, as well as relevant national anti-corruption laws THE IFC PERFORMANCE STANDARDS All of our projects are screened and assessed against the following eight IFC Performance Standards: PS1: Assessment and management of environmental and social risks and impacts PS2: Labor and working conditions PS3: Resource efficiency and pollution prevention PS4: Community Health, Safety and Security PS5: Land acquisition and involuntary resettlement PS6: Biodiversity conservation and sustainable management of living natural resources PS7: Indigenous Peoples PS8: Cultural Heritage GUIDELINES

+Our projects follow international standard guidelines in developing projects, including: - The World Bank Environmental, Health and Safety guidelines - The World Bank Environmental, Health and Safety guidelines for Power Transmission and Distribution - The World Bank Environmental, Health and Safety quidelines for Wind Energy - IFC's Good Practice Note on Managing Contractor's Environmental and Social Performance - IFC's Good Practice Note on Environmental, Health and Safety Approaches for Hydropower - IFC's Good Practice Handbook "Environmental Flows for Hydropower Projects" 5 ESG INTEGRATION IN OUR INVESTMENT PROCESS (Continued) OUR ORGANIZATIONAL CAPACITY ESG is managed within several layers at Denham.
 Each management team has an appointed ESG Manager who works closely with Denham's ESG Manager.
 The ESG Manager and deal team discuss ESG issues of each project and report back to the Investment Committee and Board Meetings.
 We encourage the dialogue with our investors and have formed an ESG sub-committee consisting of LPs interested in following our ESG work.
-We hold guarterly calls with the ESG sub-committee to update them on our projects and the ESG work which is being carried out.
+We hold quarterly calls with the ESG sub-committee to update them on our projects and the ESG work which is being carried out.